CityOfNewYork/ACCESS-NYC-PATTERNS/src/content/developer-tools/patterns.md

 ### Objects

 Objects are the most complex patterns and require a great deal of custom styling and markup to function.
-They can be global elements (&lt;footer&gt;) or appear only in certain views.
+They can be global elements (`<footer>`) or appear only in certain views.
 Object CSS classes are denoted with the `.o-` prefix.

 ### Utilities